koalalorenzo/steroids/README.md

 If you need help you can use:

     steroids --help

+You can specify to use small group of modules:

+    steroids init ProjectName --modules flask mongodb --examples=True

 ## Structure
 The structure of a Project built on Steroids is derived from Flask one.
 It provides Objects, Statics file, Views, Templates, Custom Decorators and others.